-The incredible Knights Bridge Vineyards winery was designed to assume low a profile, complementing the existing landscape and blending seamlessly into the Knights Valley.
+The incredible Knights Bridge Winery was designed to assume low a profile, complementing the existing landscape and blending seamlessly into the Knights Valley.
 As stewards of the land, the owners of Knights Bridge are committed to continuing their sustainable agricultural operation with no adverse impact on the unique rural nature of its surroundings.

 The construction elements of the project include a winery building “stepped” into the hillside, located at the entrance to caves where crush, fermentation, and storage will occur.
 The winery production building features a steel and glass wall facing north to view Mount St. Helena, and a Kallwall skylight for ample natural daylighting.
 Extensive caves provide additional production, barrel ageing, and a tour through the mountain to a cave office and tasting building built around a below grade courtyard garden light well.